Welcome to Chicken Ranch Central, the website of author Jayme Lynn

 A (Very) Brief History of the Chicken Ranch

-The Chicken Ranch's origins in La Grange date to 1844 during the time of the Republic of Texas, or to 1905, depending on which sources you give credence to.
+The Chicken Ranch's origins in La Grange date to 1844 during the time of the Republic of Texas, or to 1915, depending on which sources you give credence to.
 Either way, it became a long-established presence in Fayette County.
-From 1914 to 1961 Miss Jessie Williams ran the house, establishing respectful relations with Sheriff Will Loessin and cultivating goodwill in the community with generous philanthropy.
+From 1914 to 1961 Aunt Jessie Williams ran the house, establishing respectful relations with Sheriff Will Loessin and cultivating goodwill in the community with generous philanthropy.
 During the Great Depression (so the story goes) cash was so scarce that the prostitutes began to accept livestock in exchange for their services--poultry, in particular, became the payment of choice.
 In short order the brothel had earned the euphemistic "Chicken Ranch" name.
-When Miss Edna Milton took over as madam in 1961, she continued the charity work Williams had started as well as the cooperative relationship with new Sheriff Jim Flournoy.
+When Miss Edna Milton took over as madam in 1961, she continued the charity work Aunt Jessie had started as well as the cooperative relationship with new Sheriff Jim Flournoy.
 In 1973 Marvin Zindler, a flamboyant consumer affairs reporter with KTRK-TV in Houston, received a tip from the attorney general's office that the brothel continued operations in defiance of Texas' anti-prostitution laws.
 Zindler's subsequent exposé led Governor Dolph Briscoe to order the permanent closure of the Chicken Ranch in August of 1973.
 One year later, Zindler and Flournoy would run into each other on the La Grange courthouse square, an encounter which left Zindler nursing several cracked ribs and shorn of his trademark silver toupée.

 The story of the Chicken Ranch is as outrageous as it is improbable.
 My research has taken me to interesting places, introduced me to fascinating people and opened my eyes to an entirely unexpected era of Texas history.
 You're invited to come along for the ride...